xapian/xapian-gsoc-proposal/proposal.rst

 **Describe any existing work and concepts on which your project is based.**

+Currently Omega avoids a hard requirement on the filter programs it uses by automatically disabling those formats for which the filters aren't installed.
+We could have used ``dlopen()`` for libraries and if they aren't available disable those formats which require them.
+But there are issues with this approach.
+Most platforms support something equivalent to ``dlopen()`` and ``dlsym()`` but the actual API varies - that means more work to support this for all the platforms omindex currently works on.
+So we follow the approach in the Olly's existing patch for support of libwv2 library.
+In this approach we use a class framework which can communicate between parent and child subprocesses and the extraction library is wrapped in a program which then uses the client classes from that framework and links to the library.

+We have to come up with a plan for implementing each library.
+Since we don't want to use ``dlopen()`` (as the complexity for using it is not justified), we can do one of the following - If the library is very highly likely to be installed by the user, we can just link these libraries at the build time and use it in the parent process (omindex itself and not run_filters) rather than a separate subprocess.
+Else if there is no hard requirement of that library, we can give the users the option to install it or not.
+In this case, the extractors cuould be used by creating the class framework in the above approach.

+One of our concerns is that the parent-child subprocess model doesn't work exactly the same across different non Linux-based operating systems .
+If we consider Windows, it doesn't support ``fork()`` but ``CreateProcess()`` is the closest thing Windows has to ``fork()`` (Unless we use Cygwin or similar in which case, probably the performance may not be as good as we want and there may be other issues). ``CreateProcess()`` can be used to run a program in a subprocess and hence the portability issue can be solved (atleast initially for Windows systems).

-The project is divided into 5 subprojects -
+After the approach is finalized, the project is divided into 4 subprojects -

-1) One of the most important subtask is to come up with a plan for implementing each library.
-This can be done by loading the library in the subprocess by using ``dlopen()`` system call.
-2) Many modern file formats are based around the zip file format with XML contents.
-So using a zip file reading library instead of the unzip program would is the first target.
+1) Many modern file formats are based around the zip file format with XML contents.
+Some of the main formats supported are tar, zip, xar, etc. So using a zip file reading library instead of the unzip programs is the first target.
 Currently, Omega uses zlib to read gzip compressed Abiword files.
 To cover these formats - using libarchive is probably a sensible option.
 Implementing this library is the first subproject.
-3) Currently the extraction of text from a PDF file is done by running external commands pdfinfo and pdftotext on it and reading their output whereas those two commands use libpoppler to do their work.
+2) Currently the extraction of text from a PDF file is done by running external commands pdfinfo and pdftotext on it and reading their output whereas those two commands use libpoppler to do their work.
 Hence, using libpoppler and saving running two commands per PDF file would be desirable instead of creating two child processes, and two times any set up and tear down libpoppler doe.
 Implementing this library is the second subproject.
+3) There are number of other file formats from the Document Liberation project like  which require external filter programs and can be replaced by available libraries.
+Although if we could not cover all the libraries available, we could give priority to the file formats which are used more than others such that the overall indexing speed can be reduced by a noticeable amount.
+This is the third subproject.
 4) DjVu is a web-centric format which can display documents and images.
 DjVuLibre can be used as an extractor for these type of files.
-Implementing this library is the third subproject.
+Implementing this library is the fourth subproject.
-5) There are number of other file formats which require external filter programs and can be replaced by available libraries.
-Although if we could not cover all the libraries available, we could give priority to the file formats which are used more than others such that the overall indexing speed can be reduced by a noticeable amount.
-This is the fourth subproject.

 The approach for making the libraries work on replacement of external filter programs with shared libraries having same functionalities and hence reducing the time required for indexing is to dynamically load at the runtime.
 Also, to avoid library bugs from crashing omindex, they can be implemented in a subprocess isolated from the parent process.
 The output of the child subprocess created using ``fork()`` syscall could be piped to the parent process.
 Another issue is if the library ends up in a memory or CPU eating infinite loop.
 This can be avoided by using sandboxing to put resource constraints on the process so that the loop will eventually terminate.

+**Note:** Although I am not much familiar with the Linux system programming (this project will need managing subprocesses, communicating through pipes, sockets, etc.) I have devoted the time of Pre-Acceptance period for extensive learning of the same.
+I am quite familiar with processes and piping using shell, so I believe this would help me learn quicker.

 **Do you have any preliminary findings or results which suggest that your approach is possible and likely to succeed?**

 Preliminary findings are from the implementation of Olly's patch (which adds supportfor using libwv2) that isolating it in a subprocess does avoid bugs in the library from crashing omindex.
 Hence, this method is likely to work.
+Adding resource constraints to avoid the library to end up in an infinite loop isn't done in this patch and needs to be implemented in this project.

-**What other approaches to have your considered, and why did you reject those in favour of your chosen approach?**
+**What other approaches have you considered, and why did you reject those in favour of your chosen approach?**

 Other approach could have been to compile all the current external filter programs into a single shared library which can be used instead of other available libraries but this would make the library unnecessarily long.
 Also, we would prefer to use separate libraries for each file format as we can avoid the need to link the whole library everytime.

 **Please note any uncertainties or aspects which depend on further research or investigation.**

 The uncertainties which can appear would mostly be about using the libraries and their functionalities aptly.
 The documentations can help in this case.
 In any case, the usage of libraries would be isolated from omindex.